matdombrock/sonar/NOTES.md

 - Better keybind printing
 - Load default keybinds from embedded text (parse)
 - multi select edit should offer to do something
+- when exploded there is really no need to check for mimetypes

 ## Notes